tgieruc/Representation-of-Women-in-Movies/docs/index.md

 The above figure showing the average movie impact score for varying percent of a team being women over the entire dataset as well as split into before and after the start of the 21st century with 95% confidence error bars.
 While it can be seen that for a low, but above 0, percent of women on a team (10%-40%) there is a statistically significant increase in the impact of a movie, but the amount of change in impact can be deemed as negligible.
 The data shows that regardless of the ratio of women and men working on a movie the impact that movie has is more or less the same.

-A linear regression model was fit to gender data and genre data to determine what effect both may have on the impact score of a movie.
+A linear regression model was fit to gender and genre data to determine what effect both may have on the impact score of a movie.
 The gender based features that were used in the model were: The percent of women on the directorial team, the percent of women on the writing team, whether there was a female director at all, if the team on the movie was all male, or if the team on the movie was all female.
 The model achieved a low R-squared score of 0.12 meaning that it was only able to model 12% of the variance in the dataset and while some of the gender features where statistically significant with p-values lower than 0.05, the weight of these features (percent of directors that are women, percent of writers that are women, and if a team is only made up of men) was too small to make a noticeable difference.
 The impact being a small decrease in impact score for increasing director or writer percentage and a small decrease in impact for a team that only has men.
 To visualize the data another way the same graph from above was plotted broken down by the top 10 most produced genres.

 {% include director_movie_impact_per_genre_per_decade.html %}